top of page

 QUT researchers will lead a research project targeting insect pests - image by: QUT

-The research team - all from the QUT School of Biology & Environmental Science and the Centre for Agriculture and the Bioeconomy - is led by Professor Peter Prentis, and includes Dr Julia Bally, ; Dr Brett Williams; Associate Professor David Hurwood, and Dr Kevin Dudley.
+The dedicated research team, all affiliated with the esteemed QUT School of Biology & Environmental Science and the Centre for Agriculture and the Bioeconomy, is under the expert leadership of Professor Peter Prentis.
+The team comprises several distinguished scientists, including Dr Julia Bally, Dr Brett Williams, Associate Professor David Hurwood, and Dr Kevin Dudley.
+Together, they bring a wealth of knowledge and experience in entomology, plant pathology, and agricultural science, positioning them to make significant contributions to this critical research endeavor.